jmh3434/java-precourse/Precourse Java.md

 -   Coffee is abstract
 -   Defines a cost function which is abstract since coffee is abstract
--   Enforing that all subclasses need to define their cost function
+-   Enforcing that all subclasses need to define their cost function
 -   anyone that implements the CoffeeDecorator, needs to implement the getDescription method and the cost function

 `Espresso.java`